-A surety bond is a contract between an individual and a bonding company that promises the payment of a certain amount should the individual fail to fulfill their obligations.
-In this contract, the individual or ‘principal’ agrees to perform for a company or client, while the bonding agency agrees to pay damages if the principal fails to carry out his duties.
+A surety bond is a contract between a person and a bonding company that promises to pay a specific sum if the person fails to satisfy their commitments.
+In this arrangement, the individual or ‘principle’ promises to work for a business or customer, while the bonding agency agrees to pay damages if the principal fails to fulfill his obligations.

-For example, the cost of a surety bond for a restaurant might be 3% of the total amount, while the same surety bond for a contractor with 25 years of experience might cost just 1%.
-You can expect to spend approximately $500 or less on a professional surety bond.
+For example, a surety bond for a restaurant may cost 3% of the total amount, whereas a surety bond for a contractor with 25 years of expertise might only cost 1%.
+You should expect to pay roughly $500 or less for a professional surety bond.

-The premium charged for a surety bond is based on the type of work and the creditworthiness of the contractor.
-A contractor with a strong financial history and strong client relationships can expect to pay lower rates than one with poor credit and no established client relationships.
+The cost of a surety bond is determined by the type of work and the creditworthiness of the contractor.
+Contractors with strong credit and established client ties could expect to pay less than those with weak credit and no current customer relationships.

-Generally speaking, contractors with better financial track records will have lower premiums than those whose job histories reflect many defaults or bankruptcy claims against them.
-On the other hand, contractors with a history of bankruptcy and poor credit will pay much higher rates than those who have never filed for bankruptcy.
+Contractors with a better financial track record often pay lower rates than those who have had defaults or bankruptcy proceedings filed against them.
+Contractors with a history of bankruptcy and poor credit will pay much higher rates than those who have never filed for bankruptcy.

 What happens if I don’t have a surety bond?

-If you are a third-party administrator performing work on behalf of an employer that has a policy with us, you do not need to have your own bond.
-You will be covered by our bond while performing work on behalf of the employer whose name appears on the policy.
+Insurance firms and self-insurers are required to deposit a bond under the Workers Compensation Law.
+All businesses must have a workers’ compensation coverage or a certificate of self-insurance.
+If you are a third-party administrator operating on behalf of an employer who has a policy with us, you do not need to have your own bond.
+You will be protected by our bond when performing services on behalf of the employer whose name appears on the insurance.

-If you’re still not bonded by the time of our next annual audit, we’ll terminate your authority to pay claims.
-You won’t be able to reapply until you can provide evidence that you have a currently effective surety bond in place that meets the requirements.
+If you haven’t been bonded by the time of our next yearly audit, we’ll terminate your ability to pay claims.
+You won’t be allowed to reapply unless you can demonstrate that you have a current, valid surety bond that meets the requirements.

-Most surety companies establish the same type of charges across all industries so that even though there are different package options available, each one has the same insurance cost associated with it.
-However, some companies are more flexible than others, and they will review the exact nature of each business’s requirements to make sure all needs are addressed accordingly.
+Most assurance organizations establish the same sorts of fees for all firms, so that even if numerous package options are available, the insurance costs are all the same.
+Some firms, on the other hand, are more adaptable than others, and they will look into the unique nature of each company’s demands to make sure that all criteria are satisfied.